 Most bottles at this winery cost between $14 and $22, making them a bit on the higher side for some local wineries; however, their prices are more than justified as they are as solid as they come for PA wines!
 Enjoy a bottle while there, take a few to go, and bask in the beauty that is southern Pennsylvania.

 For those who want a bit more fortification in their beverages, head across the street to check out Ridge Runner Distillery for their moonshine and affordable cocktails as well.
 A perfect combo!

 Christian W Klay Winery is located at 412 Fayette Springs Road in Chalkhill, PA- just outside of Ohiopyle.
 Ridge Runner Distillery is located at 417 Fayette Springs Road just across the street.

-We’re continually visiting new wineries in Pittsburgh and will be updating this guide as we discover new ones worth your time in the city!
+We’re continually visiting new local wineries and and will be updating this guide as we discover new ones worth your time in the region!